Icarium2/Level-Up/README.md

 Tested by the following people:

-1. Jane Doe
+1. Rikard Segerqvist
-2. John Doe
+2. Martin Hansson
-3. Jane Doe
+3. Jacob Gustavsson
-4. John Doe
+4. Felix Östergren

 Tested by the following muggles (non-coders):